 - Sharpen tools frequently.
 Think of it like “save often.”
 Dull tools slip and cut wood that you didn’t want cut.

 - Go to the library and find some good audiobooks.
 This isn’t going to be over in an afternoon.

 We already addressed the weaknesses of woodcut – no fine detail – but what about its strengths?
-The textures and line shapes formed by the carving tools is very specific to woodcut, and has a charm that is frequently imitated by digital illustrators.
+The textures and line shapes formed by the carving tools are very specific to woodcut, and have a charm that is frequently imitated by digital illustrators.
 In this print I chose to exploit the empty land areas of my map with the natural texture of the medium, leaving many raised bits to catch ink.

 This is where things get a bit technical and you’re better off consulting books and blogs specific to printmaking.
 There’s a lot of different ways to print.
 Below is a summary of my method.

 I print on thin Japanese papers.
-This allows me to print with a hand held baren instead of a printing press.
+This allows me to print with a hand-held baren instead of a printing press.
 I print with oil based inks and a rubber brayer.

 1. Cut up the paper in advance for however many prints you want to make.

 2. Smear some ink onto a glass palette and roll it out with the brayer.

 3. Roll the ink onto the wood with the brayer.